sm6592624/Data-Vault-Pro/README.md

 - Recharts for data visualization
 - Lucide React for icons

-**AI Integration:**
+**Data Processing:**

-- OpenAI API for natural language processing
+- Natural language processing for data analysis
 - Fallback to mock responses for demo purposes
-- Custom prompt engineering for data analysis
+- Custom algorithms for data interpretation

 **Development:**